 Instead, this book is designed so you can flip straight to the chapter with the information you need at that moment, whether it’s learning how Redis can help speed response times through caching data or using Redis for large dataset analysis.

 Redis for Dummies’ readers are managers and database developers interested in improving the performance of e-commerce, search, internet-of-things, and other data-centric applications.

 We assume that readers are familiar with databases at a basic level.
 Developers should have a development environment available to test processes.
 You will find examples that use Docker and GitHub, so having a development environment to run these applications will help bring the subject matter to life.
 Chapters six and seven are designed so that you can follow the examples even without running them.

 Redis for Dummies takes readers through the basics by describing the four types of NoSQL databases.
 The book compares the advantages of multi-model databases like Redis with relational databases, which have less flexibility and often suffer from performance issues.

-Redis helps database developers and managers overcome the challenges inherent in relational databases.
+In Redis for Dummies, we examine how Redis helps database developers and managers overcome the challenges inherent in relational databases.

 With its native geo, sorted set, hash, and streams data types, Redis can enhance location-based recommendations and promotions for businesses.
 It can also collect data from internet of things (IoT) devices to enhance the customer experience.

 One use case describes how traffic sensors can relay traffic data to personnel who can decide to open additional lanes or deal with traffic emergencies, such as accidents, that may need immediate attention.
 This is all explored in our database for dummies book: Redis for Dummies.

 Whether you are a manager in charge of organizational decisions, a student taking a course and in need of extra instruction, or a self-taught database developer, Redis for Dummies delivers the level of guidance you need—it is the best database book with a focus on Redis.